LOVC/platform/README.md

 <strong> LOVC </strong> <br/>
 buildthefuture@lasolasvc.com <br/>

-<i>PS: thanks to our friends at Bloomberg Beta for being a source if inspiration for using GitHub as the platform for sharing this data.
+<i>PS: thanks to our friends at Bloomberg Beta for being a source of inspiration for using GitHub as the platform for sharing this data.
 While we will provide updates here, we will maintain our website at </i> www.lasolasvc.com